SarthakMitra323/ConnectSphere-Official-Page/README.md

 ## 🤝 Contributing

 This is a private company website.
-For any suggestions or issues, please contact our development team at contact@connectsphere.ai
+For any suggestions or issues, please contact our development team at hello.connectsphere.official@gmail.com

 ---

 **ConnectSphere** - *Connecting Intelligence, Shaping Tomorrow*

 Visit our AI platform: [Nexus AI](https://ainexusplatform.vercel.app/)